trinodb/trino/docs/src/main/sphinx/develop/connectors.rst

 If you are interested in seeing strategies for implementing more methods, look at the :doc:`example-http` and the Cassandra connector.
-If your underlying data source supports schemas, tables and columns, this interface should be straightforward to implement.
+If your underlying data source supports schemas, tables, and columns, this interface should be straightforward to implement.
 If you are attempting to adapt something that isn't a relational database, as the Example HTTP connector does, you may need to get creative about how you map your data source to Trino's schema,